GRAPHIC: Man Sets Himself On Fire Outside Trump Courthouse

 Councilwoman announces mayoral candidacy, intends to honor Henry’s legacy

-All Green New Deal and CRT pushing industries.
+All and industries.

 Lou Conter, last living USS Arizona survivor after Pearl Harbor attack, dies at 102